 After addiction treatment ends, many face the challenge of learning how to embrace sobriety outside the walls of a rehab center.
 With the right resources and attitude, however, it’s completely possible to protect all the hard work you put into your health.
-To help individuals discover the positive possibilities of life after treatment, Brightside Clinic in Northbrook and Tinley Park, IL, offers a few proven strategies to stay strong in recovery.
+To help individuals discover the positive possibilities of life after treatment, BRIGHTSIDE Clinic in Northbrook, Tinley Park, and North Aurora, Illinois offers a few proven strategies to stay strong in recovery.

 5 Strategies for Staying Sober After Addiction Treatment